505-solutions/cc-lend/blogs/CC-lend-blog.md

 }
 ```

 The response we get contains `abiEncodedRequest` — binary request for attestation.
-The encoded request contains data about the required transaction together with a message integrity check, that forces the attestation clients to really check the
+The encoded request contains data about the required transaction together with a message integrity check, that forces the attestation clients check the correctness of the transaction information.

 ```json
 {